 What did I get myself into?!

-I can explain my business to adults in my sleep (ok maybe not in my sleep… still you get the point).
+I can explain my business to adults in my sleep (ok maybe not in my sleep… still you get the point) with an elevator pitch.
 But to grades 4-8?
 All of these questions started to creep up about how to ‘translate’ terms and situations.